 In 2018 I was the marketing officer for the Open Library of Humanities (OLH), and continue to be a strong advocate and supporter.
 The OLH is a charitable organisation dedicated to publishing open access scholarship with no author-facing article processing charges (APCs), and funded by an international consortium of libraries.
 When at Trinity, I was a member of the Trinity College Dublin Open Scholarship task force as well as the TCD Library’s Unboxing Open Scholarship initiative.

-In addition I have over over six years of editing experience in academic and commercial publishing.
+In addition I have over six years of editing experience in academic and commercial publishing.
 Most recently, this has included freelance work as a house editor and advanced editor (online testing) for Sweet and Maxwell, Thomson Reuters UK.